JSON Web Token

 Identity providers who manage employee identities often load several pieces of information about the subject, for example Email, Employee ID, or assigned Permissions or scopes.
 They are written in the JWT as payload claims.

-Below shows an example of a decoded JWT payload.
-Here, the sub claim is used to identify the Workato access profile, while the other claims are additional information about the API caller.
+The following example shows a decoded JWT payload.
+The sub claim is used to identify the Workato access profile, while the other claims are additional information about the API caller:

 {